Your company is already operating in Germany and you would now like to export worldwide?

 Europe's Leading R&A Investment Location

-Germany led Europe in R&A foreign direct investments from 2019 to 2023 – with over 200 FDI projects in the sector.
+Germany led Europe in R&A foreign direct investments from 2019 to 2024 – with over 450 FDI projects in the sector.
 The country is also the top destination for R&A inward investments, with R&A projects comprising 20 percent of all R&A investments.
-Key investor countries include the USA, Switzerland and Japan.
+Key investor countries include China, the USA, Switzerland and Japan.

 Supporting Digital Platforms – PAiCE

 As part of its High-Tech Strategy, Germany supports digital technologies through the PAiCE program.
 PAiCE allocates EUR 50 million over five years to develop digital platforms and promote collaboration.
-The program focuses on service robotics solutions for logistics and manufacturing.
+With partner contributions, the total volume exceeds EUR 100 million, covering 17 projects in areas including 3D printing, logistics and robotics.

 Generous Public Incentives